tobbik/lua-t/docs/Test.rst

   If execution fails the location contains ``filepath:linenumber``.

 ``string s = testInstance.testSource``
-  Contains the source code of the test case function .
+  Contains the source code of the test case function.

 ``string s = testInstance.failedSource``
   If execution fails ``T.Test`` attempts to locate the execution failure.
-  This should containm the source code of the function where execution failed.
+  This should contain the source code of the function where execution failed.

 ``boolean p = testInstance.pass``